-In general, make it easy on employers by only providing them one number where you can be easily reached.
+If possible, provide employers with only one number where you can be reached.
 Remind anyone that may answer your phone to be professional since you are in the midst of a job search and ensure that your voice mail message is appropriate.
 Your voice message should include both your phone number as well as your name.

-- Even though you may not recognize a phone number, answer the phone rather than letting it go into voice mail.
+- Even though you may not recognize a phone number, always answer the phone in a professional demeanor.

 - Do not talk on the phone with anything in your mouth.
 However, it is acceptable to have water handy.

 - Avoid background noise.
 In problem cases, either quickly change locations or ask if you can return their call.

 - If they are calling you, thank them for contacting you.